-The Ankerlig OCGT Power Station will consist of nine OCGT units (i.e. four existing OCGT units, plus an additional five OCGT units currently under construction) each with a nominal capacity of approximately 150 MW, resulting in a total nominal capacity of approximately 1 350 MW for the power station.
+The Gourikwa Power Station comprises five OCGT units (i.e. 3 existing OCGT units, plus 2 additional OCGT units under construction) each with a nominal capacity of ~150 MW, resulting in a total nominal capacity of 750 MW for the power station.
 Each OCGT unit consists of one gas turbine driving an electric generator.

-The concept of converting the OCGT units to CCGT units is to utilise the heat energy from the exhaust of the gas turbine to create steam in the Heat Recovery Steam Generator (HRSG), to drive a steam turbine, instead of this heat energy being exhausted and lost to the to the atmosphere (as is the current scenario).
+The concept of converting the OCGT units to CCGT units is to utilise the heat energy from the exhaust of the gas turbine to create steam in a Heat Recovery Steam Generator (HRSG) in order to drive a steam turbine, instead of this heat energy being exhausted and lost to the to the atmosphere (as is the current scenario).
 Conversion of the units to CCGT is therefore based on increased cycle efficiency.